 For agriculture assets, data is collected regarding the total weight (tonnes or short tons) of agricultural harvest sold.
-Emission factors are derived from the primary international destination for sold product and most common end product.
+Emission factors are derived from the primary international destination for sold product and most common end product using the Ecolnvent 3.8 database (2021).
 These are summarised in Table 3.